rchimalamarri/prime-number-service/README.md

 http://localhost:8080/prime/numberList

-Headers : Content-Type :application/json UpperLimit: any postive int value Example 10 (MAndatory header).
+Headers : Content-Type :application/json UpperLimit: any postive int value Example 10 (Mandatory header).

 Please refer the swagger document for the more information .